Estimated reading time: 5 minutes

 If how you regard someone is incompatible with the impression you try to give, they will pick up on it.
 This destroys trust.

 For instance, if you do not like a direct report, it will show in how you talk to them and in the work you assign.
-If you publicly try to hide how you truly feel about them, their trust for you will shrink.
+If you publicly try to hide how you truly feel about them, their trust in you will shrink.

 Another way of losing trust is by abusing your power to harm someone because you don’t like them.